andy23512/blog-zh-tw/source/_posts/tangent-s-latest-layout-on-charachorder-one-charachorder-two-and-master-forge.md

 As mentioned above, I use the mouse actions on the numeric layer.
 I place the mouse actions on the middle row, so I can shift my hands down to it (i.e. The tips of my thumb, middle finger, and ring finger are on the corresponding middle switches.).
 I call it `mouse mode`.

-There are all three click actions on both the left and right thumb middle switches, so I can access all the mouse actions with one hand.}
+There are all three click actions on both the left and right thumb middle switches, so I can access all the mouse actions with one hand.